Strong enhancement of d-wave superconductivity in an extended checkerboard Hubbard ladder: Introduction

 Theoretical studies have been also performed beyond the pure $t$-$U$ Hubbard model.
 One example that has been extensively studied is the $t$-$t^\prime$-$U$ Hubbard model, which takes into account the next-nearest-neighbor (NNN) hopping term $t'$.
 A stripe state with wavelength $\lambda_{c} = 4$ and a quasi-long-range SC order have been reported for the $t$-$t^\prime$-$U$ Hubbard model on a four-leg cylinder~\cite{NNNLamada4exp_Tranquada,NNN_N_Plonka,NNN_Jiang,NNN_Ponsioen,NNNLamada4exp_Tranqueda1,NNNCM_Chung,NNNScience_HC_Jiang,ZSzhou2023}.
 Another example is the two-dimensional checkerboard Hubbard model.
-In the presence of inhomogeneous hopping integrals, it was shown that such a model harbors $d$-wave superconductivity, $d$-wave Mott insulator as well as some other phases~\cite{inhomogeneous_Tsai,inhomogeneous2_Hong_Yao,inhomogeneous3_Karakonstantakis,inhomogeneous4_Baruch, inhomogeneous5_Doluweera,inhomogeneous6_Chakraborty,inhomogeneous7_Ying}.
-Recent experiment suggests that the nearest-neighbor (NN) interaction $V$ may be a key ingredient in the high-T$_c$ cuprates\cite{ZXshen}, which reignites research interests on the extended $t$-$U$-$V$ Hubbard model.
-It was found that repulsive $V$ suppresses the SC correlation and enhances CDW, while attractive $V$ can significantly enhance the SC correlation and suppress CDW~\cite{tUV_C_Peng,tUV_LF_Zhang,tUV_M_Jiang,tUV_R_Micnas}.
+In the presence of inhomogeneous hopping integrals, it was shown that such a model harbors $d$-wave superconductivity, $d$-wave Mott insulator as well as some other phases~\cite{inhomogeneous_Tsai,inhomogeneous2_Hong_Yao,inhomogeneous3_Karakonstantakis,inhomogeneous4_Baruch, inhomogeneous5_Doluweera,inhomogeneous6_Chakraborty,inhomogeneous7_Ying}. {Recent experiments indicated that there exists anomalously strong nearest-neighbor (NN) attraction $V$ in the one-dimensional cuprate $\mathrm{Ba}_{2+x}\mathrm{Sr}_{x}\mathrm{CuO}_{3+\delta}$~\cite{ZXshen} and in the prototypical cuprate ladder $\mathrm{Sr}_{14}\mathrm{Cu}_{24}\mathrm{O}_{41}$ \cite{PhysRevX.15.021049,NM2025}.
+These findings suggest that $V$ may be a key ingredient in the high-T$_c$ cuprates, which reignites research interests on the extended $t$-$U$-$V$ Hubbard model.} It was found that repulsive $V$ suppresses the SC correlation and enhances CDW, while attractive $V$ can significantly enhance the SC correlation and suppress CDW~\cite{tUV_C_Peng,tUV_LF_Zhang,tUV_M_Jiang,tUV_R_Micnas}.
 Above examples demonstrate that the models beyond the pure $t$-$U$ Hubbard model may provide insights into the physics of high-$T_c$ cuprates.

 Recently, a quantum Monte Carlo study of the extended checkerboard Hubbard model indicated that high-temperature $d$-wave superconductivity can be realized via the combination of NN attraction and electron hopping inhomogeneity~\cite{inhomogeneous8_Huang}.
 Due to the difficulty in controlling error bars at large $U$, quantum Monte Carlo simulations were conducted in the parameter regime of $0\le U \le6t$.
 To gain further insight into the behavior in the strong-coupling regime, we investigate the effects of NN attraction and inhomogeneity on superconductivity in the extended checkerboard Hubbard model on the two-leg ladder by using the density-matrix renormalization group (DMRG)~\cite{DMRG1,DMRG2,DMRG3} method.